SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    1. Sorted Array

-      To insert a new entry in the middle, you have to move all the entries after the new one backwards, which will uses a lot of useless I/O.
+      To insert a new entry in the middle, you have to move all the entries after the new one backwards, which will result in a lot of useless I/O.

       Same applies to removal.

    2. Sorted Linked List

-      (On disk)To apply binary search to linked list, you have to find the middle node, and this requires two pointer to traverse the list with different speeds, which needs two sequential scans.
+      (On disk)To apply binary search to linked list, you have to find the middle node, and this requires two pointer with different speeds to traverse the list, the fast pointer moves 2 steps each time and the slower one move one step, when the fast one reaches the end, the slower one will be in the middle node.

+      This operation will sequentially scan the list, which possibily needs tons of random I/O.

    3. Binary Search Tree